sunpy/sunpy/docs/intro/maps.rst

 See this :ref:`sphx_glr_generated_gallery_map_map_from_numpy_array.py` for a brief demonstration of generating a Map from a data array.

 The keys required for the header information follow the `FITS standard <https://fits.gsfc.nasa.gov/fits_dictionary.html>`__.
-All the meta keywords used when creating a Map along with their description are listed below.
+All the metadata keywords that a Map will parse along with their description are listed below:

 `cunit1`: Units of the coordinate increments along naxis1 e.g. arcsec \**required `cunit2`: Units of the coordinate increments along naxis2 e.g. arcsec \**required